eosterberg/terminaljs/README.md

 ###Properties and methods

-CODE MARK IVANOWICH HAS CONTRIBUTED
+CODE MARK IVANOWICH HAS CONTRIBUTED:

     .empty()
 Prints a blank new line.
 (HTML contents are &nbsp;)